 Vitiligo occurs when pigment-producing cells (melanocytes) die or stop producing melanin — the pigment that gives your skin, hair and eyes color.
 The involved patches of skin become lighter or white.
-Doctors don't know why the cells fail or die.
+It's unclear exactly what causes these pigment cells to fail or die.
 It may be related to:

 - Family history (heredity)